 What Else You Should Know

-Cost: The cost varies based on things like the plan you choose -- such as for women or men, vegetarians, older adults, or people with diabetes.
+Cost: The cost varies based on things like the plan you choose -- such as for women or men, older adults, or people with diabetes.

 Support: The program has an online community and web-based tools, as well as help by phone.
+The Nutrisystem app offers NuMi, a tool to help with weight loss goals.

 Other: You may face a challenge when you go off the program and have to make more food choices on your own.
 The program provides information on how to do this.